wilkin547/docs.es-es/docs/visual-basic/language-reference/xml-literals/xml-element-literal.md

 ## <a name="example"></a>Ejemplo

 En el ejemplo siguiente se declara `ns` como un prefijo de espacio de nombres XML.
-A continuación, se usa el prefijo del espacio de nombres para crear un literal XML y se muestra la forma final del elemento.
+It then uses the prefix of the namespace to create an XML literal and displays the element's final form.

 [!code-vb[VbXMLSamples#22](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples10.vb#22)]